joshcox/astar/doc/design.md

-Certainly!
-I'll provide a comprehensive technical design overview for this A* search algorithm implementation, focusing on the project's philosophy, design patterns, and overall structure.
-I'll avoid getting into specific code details unless absolutely necessary.

 ## Project Philosophy and Design

 The core philosophy of this A* search algorithm implementation is to provide a flexible, efficient, and type-safe solution that can be easily adapted to various pathfinding and problem-solving scenarios.
 The project emphasizes encapsulation and modularity, leading to a more intuitive consumer experience.